 Even if you can’t afford to whisk your top performers away to Europe on a private jet, you can still reward your employees with incentive travel that they can enjoy.

-If you can afford to send your team away on a teambuilding retreat, it doesn’t have to be far away.
+If you can afford to send your team on a teambuilding retreat, it doesn’t have to be far away.
 Campsites and resorts, even a day on a chartered boat can create a memorable experience.

 An employee incentive getaway generally lasts from three nights to a full week, but weekend getaways can also work for smaller budgets.
 Accommodation could be in a bed and breakfast.
 Check travel and hotel websites often to catch their “travel best bets.”

-For any corporate incentive travel program to accomplish its goal, you must determine how much you can spend, what options are available and what people want.
+For any corporate incentive travel program to accomplish its goals, you must determine how much you can spend, what options are available and what people want.
 And you must anticipate potential problems both within and without your organization.

 A clear system for measuring results will help you with future planning.
 Even on a smaller budget, corporate incentive travel can benefit your organization.